QLan9376/Csc46000/README.md

 ### Exploratory Analysis
 Describe what work you have done so far and include the code.

+We looked at the distribution of all the features by creating boxplots.

 ### Challenges
 Describe any challenges you've encountered so far.
 Let me know if there's anything you need help with!